strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 In this lab we will be looking into endpoint monitoring and threat detection.
 We will be using LimaCharlie to do this.

 What is Lima Charlie?
-It is a lightweight browser based tool, that is great for big and small organizations, It helps keep an eye on systems, detect threats, and responds quickly to any suspicious activity.
+Lima Charlie is a lightweight browser based tool, that is great for big and small organizations, It helps keep an eye on systems, detect threats, and responds quickly to any suspicious activity.

 To start, we will be working in the chrome browser.
 This is on your desktop and can be opened by double clicking.

 ![](attachments/google_chrome_icon.PNG)

-When the browser opens, enter this URL into the search bar and hit enter.
+Once the browser opens, enter this URL into the search bar and hit enter.

 `https://app.limacharlie.io/login`

-Once the browser load, you will see a link at the bottom that says "Create an account"
+Once the webpage loads, you will see a link at the bottom that says "Create an account"

 <img src="attachments/register_an_account.PNG" alt="register an account" width="300" />

-Click that link
+Click the link

-Once that loads you will see a field to setup an account
+You will see a field to setup an account

 <img src="attachments/account_registration_page.PNG" alt="register an account" width="300" />

-Once you fill out the fields click the "Sign Up" button to continue
+Fill out the fields click the "Sign Up" button to continue

 <img src="attachments/SIGN_UP_BUTTON.PNG" alt="register an account" width="300" />